SAP-samples/abap-cheat-sheets/32_Performance_Notes.md

 ### Dynamic and Static Specifications when Processing Internal Tables

-- Statements that process internal table provide syntax options for dynamic programming, such as specifying the table key dynamically.
+- Statements that process internal tables provide syntax options for dynamic programming, such as specifying the table key dynamically.
 - Dynamic specifications require runtime evaluation.
 Static specifications offer better performance.
 - For more information, refer to the Dynamic Programming cheat sheet.